raizelistaken/MovieAnalysis/README.md

 ![average_gross_earnings](graphs/Average_Gross_Earnings.png)

 This boxplot demonstrates the IMDB Ratings of each genre.
-War movies have the highest average rating and the largest variation.
+There is no clear favorite for the genres, but war movies has the largest variation.
 ![average_rating](graphs/Average_IMDB_Ratings.png)